Focus on you

 • Animal bite • Back pain • Earache • Minor cuts and burns • Minor eye injuries • Minor fractures • Sore throat • Sprain • Urinary tract infection

-Receive care for major injuries except for trauma; these ERs have “EMERGENCY” in the name and charge like a hospital ER.
+Receive care for major injuries except for trauma; these ERs have “emergency” in the name and charge like a hospital ER.

 • Allergic reactions • Animal bites • Broken bones • Burns • Chest pain or pressure• Poisoning • Trouble breathing